 or research use only (RUO) semi-quantitative assay2

-for the detection of deletions or duplications and/or the c.1285delC and c.1285dupC mutations in the human FLCN
+for the detection of deletions or duplications in the FLCN

 This device is not intended to be used for standalone diagnostic purposes, pre-implantation or prenatal testing, population screening, or for the detection of, or screening for, acquired or somatic genetic aberrations, e.g. from DNA extracted from formalin-fixed paraffin embedded (FFPE) or fresh tumour materials.

-To be used in combination with a SALSA MLPA Reagent Kit, Coffalyser.Net analysis software, and SD032.
+To be used in combination with a SALSA MLPA Reagent Kit, Coffalyser.Net analysis software, and SALSA Binning DNA SD032.

 Birt-Hogg-Dubé syndrome (BHDS) is a rare inherited genodermatosis, characterised by hair follicle hamartomas, kidney tumours, pulmonary cysts, and spontaneous pneumothorax.
 BHDS is inherited in an autosomal dominant fashion and is associated with mutations in the FLCN

-is identified, 3-5% of which are large CNVs.
-Penetrance is high and there is great clinical variation.
+is identified.
+In <8% of BHDS patients the causative mutation is a large CNV.
+Penetrance is high and there is extensive clinical variability.
 The prevalence is roughly estimated at ~1:200,000.
 A second (somatic) FLCN

-mutation or loss of heterozygosity is found in the majority (70%) of BHD-associated renal tumours, in line with the Knudsen two-hit model of tumorigenesis.
+mutation or loss of heterozygosity is found in the majority (~70%) of BHDS-associated renal tumours, in line with the Knudsen two-hit model of tumorigenesis.